Biology DivisionLaboratory of Oncology

-Our research mainly focuses on “cancer.”
-We are studying cancer biology at the molecular level in order to identify new therapeutic targets and strategies for cancer.
-Furthermore, based on our findings, we are developing new candidates for anticancer drugs by screening for bioactive natural compounds in microbial cultures using our original experimental systems.
+Our research mainly focuses on cancer.
+We are studying cancer biology at the molecular level in order to identify new therapeutic targets and strategies for cancer treatment.
+Furthermore, based on our findings, we are developing new candidates for anti-cancer drugs by screening for bioactive natural compounds in microbial cultures using our original experimental systems.

 1. Growth suppression of cancer cells through “tumor-stromal cell interactions”

 Tumor tissue contains not only cancer cells but also several stromal components.
 In particular, fibroblast-like cells are profoundly involved in the regulation of cancer cell growth through “tumor-stromal cell interactions”.
 We have focused on these interaction to discover new cancer therapeutics.